raulsaavedra/shitty-hooks/README.md

-This repo compiles all my experience with React Hooks.
+This repo compiles all my experience with React Hooks 🪝

-100% test coverage.
+100% test coverage ✅.